Check out our spring 2019 buyer's guide to the 12 best dual extruder 3D printers on the market. Plus the most important dual extrusion upgrades.

 Here we shine a spotlight on the best out there.
 If you want (or need) to print better than mono-material, these dual extruder 3D printers are the ones to do it.

-The Ultimaker S5 is our pick for the “Best Dual Extruder 3D Printer of Fall 2018”.
+The Ultimaker S5 is our Spring 2019 pick for the "Best Dual Extruder 3D Printer".
 It offers exceptional dual material prints, has over 2.5 times the build volume of the Ultimaker 3, and numerous comfort features that make it the ideal choice for professionals and small businesses.

 The BCN3D Sigma R19 is a new and improved version of the flagship dual extrusion 3D printer from the Barcelona-based manufacturer BCN3D.
 It has an upgraded IDEX system, a 210 x 297 x 210mm build volume, and various design improvements.

-The FlashForge Creator Pro is our winter 2018 budget pick for dual extruder 3D printer.
+The FlashForge Creator Pro is our spring 2019 budget pick for dual extruder 3D printer.
 Its relatively low price point makes it a good choice for 3D printing hobbyists who want quality results.

 If you happen to balk at the idea of purchasing a dedicated machine, already in possession of a perfectly fine 3D printer, then there are dual extrusion upgrades — just use the jump link below.